 Market outlook for the financial services sector

-Consumer and corporate balance sheets appear to be improving and are in substantially better shape than they were in 2008, helping us to maintain confidence in the financial sector’s ability to avoid an outsized pullback.
-Corporate cash balances in many areas, such as technology, are high but we are concerned that the increased trade tensions may modestly negatively affect corporate confidence and result in delays in merger-and-acquisition activity, as well as perhaps depressing loan demand.
-Interest rates continue to be relatively low and the high rental rates in some areas of the country provide incentive for home buying, but we’ve seen declines in the Mortgage Bankers Association measure of mortgage applications, which could at least temporarily affect profitability.
+Consumer and corporate balance sheets are in substantially better shape than they were in 2008, helping us to maintain confidence in the financial sector’s ability to avoid a repeat of the debacle seen in that period.
+Corporate cash balances in many areas, such as technology, are high, but we are concerned that the increased trade tensions may modestly negatively affect corporate confidence and result in delays in merger-and-acquisition activity, as well as perhaps depressing loan demand.
+We are also paying attention to the record-high debt load held by nonfinancial corporations (Federal Reserve, “Financial Accounts of the United States”).
+With good cash levels and low interest rates we aren’t overly concerned yet—but it is an area worth paying attention to.

-We maintain relative confidence in the ability of the financial services industry to reshape itself and adjust to the changing environment, but believe now is an appropriate time to ease back a bit and have a more neutral position.
+We maintain relative confidence in the ability of the financial services industry to reshape itself and adjust to the changing environment, and are encouraged by the modestly better performance seen recently and are maintaining our marketperform rating on the group.

 Factors that may affect the financials sector